radicore/ChessAi/README.md

 - WIP chess bot - the moves are based on its own evaluation of position methods and may not represent the 'best' moves possible, such as stockfish

 # Things I need to add
-- increased depth if low legal moves available
+- Increased depth if low legal moves available
-- increase the values of piece mappings so it can decide if taking is really the best option and not doing an improving / repositional move
+- Increase the values of piece mappings so it can decide if taking is really the best option and not doing an improving / repositional move
+- calculate a supposed infinite number of takes until there is no takes left, then record the material value and add it on